Margaret Jean Clay

 Victoria Library School

-Margaret J. Clay, 1924–1952 – In 1924, Margaret Clay became chief librarian.
-Her term of office, which lasted until 1952, was a time of much change for the library.
-One former GVPL librarian characterized this period as “a series of struggles that forged the old ‘free library’ into a 20th century public library” (Teece; 1989).
+Margaret J. Clay, 1924–1952—In 1924, Margaret Clay became chief librarian.
+Her term of office, which lasted until 1952, was a time of significant change for the library.
+One former GVPL librarian characterized this period as “a series of struggles that forged the old ‘free library’ into a 20th-century public library” (Teece, 1989).

 Women of Influence: A Partial History of CFUW Victoria